All data lakes and warehouses have technical challenges. In this post, I will cover some of them.

 The code looks harmless.
-We could assume that lines 3 and 4, sorting and filtering, would take the most resources to compute.
-However, instead line 2, printing the number of rows, might explode in the face: it may fill the computer memory or just freeze computation.
+We could assume that lines 3 and 4, sorting and filtering, would take most resources to compute.
+However, instead line 2, printing the number of rows, might be the biggest issue; it may fill the computer memory or just freeze computation.

-The reason is that Spark is a lazy framework and tries to postpone processing as long as possible.
+Spark is a lazy framework and tries to postpone processing if possible.
 Spark might notice that only the ten oldest European people are needed on line 5.
 Thus, it is enough to find the persons and skip most of the sorting and storage data reading.
 Nevertheless, printing the row amount on line 2 might force reading all storage data.

 On the other hand, if the data in storage were distributed in another fashion, we could end up with the opposite situation.
 Counting rows might be immediate, and everything else is slow.
-We need to understand both the Spark framework and the way the stored data is organized.
+We need to understand both the Spark framework and the way data is organized in storage.

 SQL is a declarative query language.
 Other typically used languages are either imperative or functional.
 Illustrating the significance needs a bit of effort so bear with me.